Ikramul35/Ikramul35/README.md

 -->

 - 🔭 I’m currently working on something cool
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Spring Boot
 - 👯 I’m looking to collaborate on anything realted to Web Development
-- 💬 Ask me about anything
+- 💬 Ask me about anything related to Tech
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ikramul-iqbal-0515a0202/)
 - ⚡ Fun fact: I love Learning